-4.1 Departmental outputs - descriptions and
+4.1 Departmental outputs -

-objectives1 12
+descriptions and objectives112

-4.2 Administered items1 15
+4.2 Administered items115

-4.3 Restructuring of administrative arrangements1 19

 Judgement required

 Judgement is required in allocating income and expenditure to specific outputs.
 [Include judgements made in making allocation.]
 For the period under review there were no amounts unallocated.